hytechclub/py-201/Collections/ScoreSortChallenges.md

 ## 1. Add More Data
 Now, getting back to the code-along code.
 The current list only has a few items, so sorting them isn't all that impressive.
 Add at least three more dictionary items to the `players` list.

-1. Add a comma at the end of the last item in the list
+1. Add a comma at the end of the _last item_ in the list
-1. Create the structure for the new dictionary `{}`
+1. Create the structure for the new dictionary: `{}`
 1. Within the new dictionary, add a `"name"` key with a new value
 1. Within the new dictionary, add a `"score"` key with a new value
 1. Repeat until there are at least three new items